-Proposed amendments to Tunstall Conservation Area boundary
+Proposed and agreed amendments to Tunstall Conservation Area boundary

-As part of the review of Tunstall Conservation Area, consideration has been given to whether the current boundaries accurately reflect the area which has special architectural or historic interest.
+As part of the review of Tunstall Conservation Area, consideration was given to whether the current boundaries accurately reflect the area which has special architectural or historic interest.

-In large part, the area covered by the current boundaries is considered to be appropriate in that it still possesses special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance.
-However, there is one proposed amendment to the conservation area boundary, as follows:
+In large part, the area covered by the current boundaries were considered to be appropriate in that it still possesses special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance.
+However, there is one change that needed to be made to the conservation area boundary, as follows: